neftjs/neft/docs/routing/views-integration.md

+# Views Integration

 Documents are automatically rendered by routes.

 By default, route uses a view equal its name, which is automatically generated from the route URI (parameters are removing).